aws-samples/eks-cluster-upgrade/README.md

-                        you can specify max retry or else by default it is 2 --force               force pod eviction when you have pdb --preflight           Run pre-flight check without upgrade --parallel            Upgrade all nodegroups in parallel --log-level LOG_LEVEL
+                        you can specify max retry or else by default it is 2 --force               force pod eviction when you have pdb --preflight           Run pre-flight check without upgrade --disable-checks      Totally disable the pre-flight and post-flight checks during upgrade scenarios --parallel            Upgrade all nodegroups in parallel --latest-addons       Upgrade addons to the latest eligible version instead of default
+  --log-level LOG_LEVEL
                         The log level to be displayed in the console.
                         Default to: INFO